 Environmental Justice Advocate Diane Takvorian Named KPBS Community Hero

-SAN DIEGO Environmental justice champion Diane Takvorian, whose organization has helped empower low-income residents seeking a healthy and sustainable quality of life for their neighborhoods, is the KPBS and the National Conflict Resolution Center's Community Hero for environmental sustainability.
+Environmental justice champion Diane Takvorian, whose organization has helped empower low-income residents seeking a healthy and sustainable quality of life for their neighborhoods, is the KPBS and the National Conflict Resolution Center's Community Hero for environmental sustainability.

 Takvorian is the executive director of the Environmental Health Coalition, which she helped found in 1980.
 The coalition’s focus is environmental social justice, defined by the notion that everyone deserves a safe place to live, work and play, said Takvorian, who has been drawn to civil rights issues since her youth.

 “I realized that in addition to housing discrimination, employment discrimination and racial discrimination in all forms, that there is also environmental racism going on in these communities,” said Takvorian, explaining the origins of the coalition.
 “There was a lot of pollution and there were really no solutions.
 We tried to bring this up to the authorities and we got very little response.”

 That was in the beginning.
 More than three decades later, the coalition can claim many victories, all listed on the organization’s website.
 The National City-based nonprofit collaborates with community leaders in neighborhoods such as National City and Barrio Logan.
 Working in multiple arenas, the coalition’s overarching goal is environmental justice that leads to healthy and safe neighborhoods.
 Over the years, the coalition has worked to relocate commercial polluters that impact children’s health, reroute truck traffic off neighborhood streets and push for community plans that provide for more green space, affordable housing and sustainable transportation.